fwmiller/roadrunner64/README.md

 https://github.com/winksaville/baremetal-x86_64 so I've included the Apache license document as required.

-To run this you will need to have xorriso and qemu installed on your Linux distro.
+To run this you will need to have xorriso and QEMU installed on your Linux distro.
 For Ubuntu you can do this:

 ```